How To Play The Ab/C Chord On Guitar

 To play the Ab/C chord on your guitar, picture the Ab/C chord chart shown to the left as your fret board and neck (if you were to stand your guitar up vertically).

 The horizontal lines represent the fret bars, the vertical lines show the strings and the dots show where to place your fingers.

 Play the Ab/C chord by placing your fingers exactly where the diagram shows and strumming the correct strings.

 Here's where you need to place your fingers when playing the Ab/C chord:

 - Tune your guitar Tune your guitar to standard tuning

 - Play chord.
-Strum all strings, except the 6th string.
+Strum all strings, except the 6th and 5th string.

 Want to get better at playing Ab/C and all other guitar chords?
 Over 1.79 million people across the world went from average to impressive fast when they took this online class (and it's free for 2 weeks)

 Mastered playing the Ab/C chord on your guitar?
 Challenge yourself by trying to play these songs to help you memorise it (they all use the Ab/C chord)!

 Latest Downloads That'll help you become a better guitarist